glouppe/info8002-large-scale-data-systems/lecture2.md

 ---

-# Model/Assumptions
+# Assumptions

-In our abstraction of a distributed system, we need to specify the *assumptions* needed for the algorithm to be **correct**.
+- In our abstraction of a distributed system, we need to specify the *assumptions* needed for the algorithm to be **correct**.

-We need assumptions on:
+- A distributed system model includes assumptions on:
     - **failure** behavior of processes and channels
-- **timing** behavior of processes and channels.
+    - **timing** behavior of processes and channels

 ---